Grevillea aquifolium: Taxonomy

 In South Australia, small populations are found at locations such as Carpenter Rocks, Bucks Lake Game Reserve and West Dairy Range.
 In Victoria the species is found in the Grampians region and northwards to the Little Desert as well as near the south coast at Kentbruck Heath near Portland.
 Associated tree species in Victoria include Eucalyptus baxteri, Eucalyptus obliqua, Eucalyptus willisii subsp. falciformis and Callitris rhomboidea.

 Possible hybrids between this species and Grevillea microstegia and Grevillea montis-cole occur near Mount Cassel and Mount William respectively.

 Ecology

 Birds are thought to be the primary pollinators of the species, though bees and ants may also have a role.

+Conservation status

+Grevillea aquifolium is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+This species has a wide distribution where it is locally common, and its population is presumed to be large and stable.
+Overall, there are no known major threats to this species, however, it is considered to be moderately susceptible to infection by the pathogen Phytophthora cinnamomi.

 Use in horticulture

 A number of naturally occurring forms have been brought into cultivation from locations including Carpenter Rocks, Cooack, Halls Gap, Kenbruck Heath, Lake Wartook, Little Desert, Mount William and Serra Road.

-'Copper Crest', a hybrid cross of G. aquifolium and G.acanthifolia, is a commercially released cultivar that was selected in Montrose in Victoria in 1975.Grevillea aquifolium prefers a well-drained position with full exposure to the sun or in partial shade.
+'Copper Crest', a hybrid cross of G. aquifolium and G.acanthifolia, is a commercially released cultivar that was selected in Montrose in Victoria in 1975.

+Grevillea aquifolium prefers a well-drained position with full exposure to the sun or in partial shade.
 Mature plants are drought tolerant and have some frost tolerance, but dislike humidity.
 Plants may be propagated from cuttings taken from semi-mature growth.